APBaluchon/dofus_api/readme.md

 Now you're someone busy and you don't have time to go far away for your meat, you can also add a filter on the area to know where to find some tasteful meat in your area: [http://0.0.0.0:8000/monstres/?drops=Viande%20Go%C3%BBtue&zone=Temple%20de%20Kerubim](http://0.0.0.0:8000/monstres/?drops=Viande%20Go%C3%BBtue&zone=Temple%20de%20Kerubim)

+# Run tests

+You can run the project's tests with `python -m unittest discover src`.

 # Roadmap

 - [x] Ressources